-Between 1929 and 1934, British archaeologist Dorothy Garrod was leading excavations at a number of cave sites around Mount Carmel, in what was then Palestine.
 An investigation into museum storage facilities led me to a collection of Paleolithic stone tools which were excavated around Mount Carmel, in the former territory of Palestine, in the 1920s and 30s.
-Once useful everyday items for the people who lived there, they are now preserved in museums as relics of human history and archaeological discovery.
-These stone tools have been functional objects, discarded or lost, rediscovered and protected items.
-How will their meaning and value be perceived in the future?
-Can their place in these museum drawers be seen as another temporary phase in an ongoing process of re-definition and re-interpretation, as they are held by different individuals and institutions.
+Once useful everyday items for the people who lived there, they are now preserved in museum drawers as relics of human history and archaeological discovery.
+The placement of these objects in museum storage can be seen as part of an ongoing process of re-definition and re-interpretation, as they are held by different individuals and institutions.

 Excavations was exhibited at the University of Westminster in 2017.
 These images were shown alongside a selection of photographs made by Dorothy Garrod around the excavation sites where these objects were unearthed.
 Her photographs were reproduced for the exhibition with the kind permission of the Pitt Rivers Museum, University of Oxford.
 This project would also not have been possible without the assistance and support of the Museum of Archaeology and Anthropology, University of Cambridge, where these photographs were made.